pghvlaans/sbotools/README.md

   * sboinstall: Use --reverse-rebuild to rebuild all reverse dependencies of a script
   + sbofind: Indicate if a script is blacklisted
   * sbohints: A new tool for modifying and querying the blacklist and optional dependency requests
+  * sboinstall: Always give a distinct warning prompt when a package without the \_SBo tag would be replaced by adding it to the queue

 * 3.3 - 2024-12-31
   * sboconfig: Allow versions "X.Y+" and "current"; more informative error messages